Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

+MLPs can approximate any measurable function \citep{hornik1989multilayer}, so given the discussion in \autoref{sinvar}, a natural question is whether GNNs can approximate any measurable, {\em invariant} function of graph-structured inputs.
+In other words, for GNNs to approximate the propensity score or outcome regression, is it enough to assume that these functions are invariant (and satisfy appropriate regularity conditions)?
+For reasons related to the graph isomorphism problem, stronger restrictions appear to be necessary.

-\cite{chen2019equivalence} show that, for a function class such as GNNs to approximate any invariant function, some element of the class must be able separate any pair of non-isomorphic graphs (\autoref{eTiso}).
-By ``separate,'' we mean that, for any non-isomorphic labeled graphs $(\bm{X},\bm{A}), (\bm{X}',\bm{A}')$, the function $f$ satisfies $f(\bm{X},\bm{A}) \neq f(\bm{X}',\bm{A}')$.\footnote{This result is for $\R$-valued functions $f(\cdot)$, so to properly apply GNNs as defined in this paper to isomorphism testing, we would additionally need to aggregate the $\R^n$-valued output $f(\bm{X},\bm{A}) = (f(i,\bm{X},\bm{A}))_{i=1}^n$ in an invariant manner to obtain an $\R$-valued output.
-An example of an invariant aggregator is the sum $\sum_{i=1}^n f(i,\bm{X},\bm{A})$.} Hence, a function with such separating power solves the graph isomorphism problem, a problem for which no known polynomial-time solution exists \citep{kobler2012graph,morris2021weisfeiler}.
-Since GNNs can be computed in polynomial time, this suggests that approximating any invariant function is too demanding of a requirement.
+To see why, let $\F$ be a set of functions mapping $(\bm{X},\bm{A})$ to $\R$.
+What properties must $\F$ have for any invariant function to be well approximated by a sequence of functions in $\F$? \cite{chen2019equivalence} show that there must exist $F \in \F$ such that $F$ can separate any pair of non-isomorphic graphs in that $F(\bm{X},\bm{A}) \neq F(\bm{X}',\bm{A}')$ for any non-isomorphic $(\bm{X},\bm{A}), (\bm{X}',\bm{A}')$.
+A function with this property solves the graph isomorphism problem, a problem for which no known polynomial-time solution exists \citep{kobler2012graph,morris2021weisfeiler}.
+Since GNNs are an example of $\F$ that can be computed in polynomial time, this strongly suggests that approximating any invariant function is too demanding of a requirement.

+\begin{secremark} GNNs as we apply them have codomain $\R^n$ rather than $\R$, whereas the \cite{chen2019equivalence} result pertains to GNNs with codomain $\R$.
+This is because they consider graph prediction problems, meaning the outcome is a scalar at the network level.
+GNNs are also used for node prediction problems, as in our paper, in which case the codomain is $\R^n$ (one prediction per node).
+Any vector of node predictions aggregated in an invariant manner results in a graph prediction.
+Hence, to apply their result to GNNs with codomain $\R^n$, we can take $\F = \{F \circ g\colon F \in \F_{\text{GNN}}, g \in \mathcal{A}\}$, where $\mathcal{A}$ is the set of functions $g\colon \R^n \rightarrow \R$ such that $\pi \circ g = g$ for any permutation (bijection) $\pi$ on $\R^n$.
+For instance, sum aggregation $x \mapsto \sum_{i=1}^n x_i$ is an element of $\mathcal{A}$.
+See for example \S 3.1 of \cite{azizian2021expressive}. \end{secremark}

 To define the subclass of invariant functions that GNNs can approximate, we need to take a detour and discuss graph isomorphism tests.
 The subclass will be defined by a weaker graph separation criterion than solving the graph isomorphism problem, in particular one defined by the {\em Weisfeiler-Leman (WL) test}.
 This is a (generally imperfect) test for graph isomorphism on which almost all practical graph isomorphism solvers are based \citep{morris2021weisfeiler}.